i-8it/user-reviews/mseed/README.md

 Seed script

-Running reviews/generateJSON.js in node creates 500,000 entries at a time Pass in a number as the first argument to define output filename.
+Running generateRestaurants.js or generateReviews.js in node creates entries in batches of 1,000,000 or 500,000, respectively.
+Pass in a number as the first argument to define output filename.
 For example:

-node reviews/generateJSON.js 21 --> outputs reviews21.txt
+"node generateJSON.js 1" outputs "reviews01.json"
+and then to get the next batch, run:
+"node generateJSON.js 2" to get "reviews02.json"
+and so on.